Guide to Google Ads Bidding Types, Strategies and Bid Adjustments

 You need to be ready to invest a LOT of time monitoring costs and adjusting your bids.
 So, if you’re not yet a Google Ads whizz or don’t have resources on hand, this probably isn’t the strategy for you.

-But it does let you keep a close eye on performance and make sure that none of your ads are overspending.
+But it does let you keep a close eye on performance and make sure that none of your Ad campaigns are overspending.

 7. Target search page location